lumina-desktop/lumina-docs/luminaconfig.rst

   *Start Resizing Item*, *Increase Desktop Icon Sizes*, *Decrease Desktop Icon Sizes*, and *Remove Item*.

+An icon is also movable across the desktop by clicking and dragging it.

 .. index:: right click menu
 .. _rightclick menu: